dedis/onet/simul/README.md

 to Go slices so that the lower index is inclusive and the higher is exclusive.

-A file will be written per bucket and the global one containing the statistics of all the conodes will always be present independantly from the parameter.
+A file will be written per bucket and the global one containing the statistics of all the conodes will always be present independently from the parameter.
 Each file will have the bucket number as suffix.

 ### Simulations with long setup-times and multiple measurements